grisu/gricli/src/main/resources/help/commands/clean job.md

 Command: clean job <jobname> [&]

-Kills a job if it still running and then removes it from the database and deletes the job directory.
+Kills a job if it still running and then removes it from the job database and deletes the job directory.

 To clean all jobs use 'clean job *'.